4rchib4ld/4rchib4ld.github.io/_posts/2022-11-20-Nothing-but-dotnet-when-we-shoot.md

 ---

-# Intro

 While doing some threat hunting, I pivoted to a range of domains.
-Everytime there was a .NET delivered by one of this domain, I already knew it was a RAT/Stealer type of malware.
+Every time there was a .NET delivered by one of this domain, I already knew it was a RAT/Stealer type of malware.
 Because I love to ask dumb questions on the internet to understand the world better, [I asked why is that so](https://twitter.com/4rchib4ld/status/1593288968828817414).
-The rest of this blogpost will be around the question of the development of malware in .NET.
+The rest of this blog post will be around the question of the development of malware in .NET.

 # First of all, what is .NET ?